Sunak pressed on asylum rules amid questions over chemical attack suspect

 Downing Street later stressed the Government had already taken action to stop people trying to “game the system” with legal reforms as the Prime Minister’s official spokesman said while the UK had a “proud history of welcoming people who are genuinely fleeing religious persecution”, it would not “tolerate people taking advantage of this”.

-Cabinet minister Chris Heaton-Harris told LBC Ezedi would have been detained and deported if the Government’s Nationality and Borders Act had been in place, adding: “We’ve tightened our laws since”.
+Cabinet minister Chris Heaton-Harris told LBC that Ezedi would have been detained and deported if the Government’s Nationality and Borders Act – which became law in 2022 – had been in place, adding: “We’ve tightened our laws since.”

-Ezedi, who is believed to be from Afghanistan, is understood to have arrived in the UK in 2016, reportedly in the back of a lorry.
+Ezedi, believed to be from Afghanistan, is understood to have arrived in the UK in 2016, reportedly in the back of a lorry.

-He avoided jail after pleading guilty to charges of sexual assault and exposure, instead being handed a suspended sentence at Newcastle Crown Court on January 9 2018, according to the Crown Prosecution Service.
+He avoided jail after pleading guilty to charges of sexual assault and exposure, instead being placed on the sex offender register for 10 years when he was handed a suspended sentence at Newcastle Crown Court on January 9 2018, according to the Crown Prosecution Service.

-His asylum claims are understood to have been twice rejected by the Home Office, shortly after he came to the UK in 2016 but also in the wake of his prosecution in 2018.

-Ezedi challenged the Home Office’s decision to refuse him asylum by successfully lodging an appeal with the First-tier Tribunal (Immigration and Asylum Chamber), which was granted by a judge in October 2020, according to Government sources.

 Foreign national offenders currently only qualify for deportation if they are sentenced to – or have served – an immediate custodial sentence of 12 months or more under Home Office rules.

+He challenged the Home Office’s decision to refuse him asylum by successfully lodging an appeal with the First-tier Tribunal (Immigration and Asylum Chamber), which was granted by a judge in October 2020, according to Government sources.

+Ezedi was apparently permitted to stay in the country after a priest confirmed he had converted to Christianity and was reportedly “wholly committed” to his new religion.
+The priest in question was not Roman Catholic or from the Church of England, it is understood.

-The department can apply to the Upper Tribunal to appeal against court rulings in asylum cases, but it is so far unclear whether the department did so in this case and was unsuccessful.
+The Home Office can apply to the Upper Tribunal to appeal against court rulings in asylum cases, but it is so far unclear whether the department did so in this case and was unsuccessful.

+Court documents detailing such rulings are confidential and can only be disclosed to the media or published with permission from a judge.

+Refugee charity Action Foundation based at the evangelical City Church in Newcastle confirmed it supported Ezedi between April 29 2021 to March 2 2022.
+The church offers Alpha courses – an introduction to the basics of Christianity used by those converting to the faith.